 For several years now, at the crossroads of human geography and actor-network theory, ample research has contributed to redefining some of urban studies' traditional themes and to 'decenter' some of its main objects and issues (Farias and Bender 2010).
-A large part of these analyses have been focused on the notion of assemblage, which has recently come to the fore (Brenner, Madden and Wachsmuth 2011; McFarlane 2011).
-Borrowed from Deleuze and Guattari (1980), the notion allows for a 'non-reductionist' approach to the city (DeLanda 2006) and is useful in describing forms of agency, which 'cross the human-nonhuman divide' (Bennett 2005).
-The notion also highlights the heterogeneity of urban fabric as well as the circumstantial character of its transformations throughout time.
+A large part of these analyses have been centered around the notion of assemblage, which has recently come to the fore (Brenner, Madden and Wachsmuth 2011; McFarlane 2011).
+Borrowed from Deleuze and Guattari (1987), the notion allows for a "non-reductionist" approach to the city (DeLanda 2006).
+The notion is also useful in describing forms of agency, which "cross the human-nonhuman divide" (Bennett 2005) and insist on the heterogeneity of urban fabric as well as the circumstantial character of its transformations throughout time.